zucaritask/heroku-buildpack-oauth2-proxy/README.md

 `herokuapp.com` and your application is called `ancient-woodland-33672`, you should set the callback URL to: `https://ancient-woodland-33672.herokuapp.com/oauth2/callback`.

-After having created the OAuth app successfully, you will be shown a /Client ID/ and a /Client Secret/, which you need to configure on the Heroku app:
+After having created the OAuth app successfully, you will be shown a _Client ID_ and a _Client Secret_, which you need to configure on the Heroku app:

 ```console